-Blackfriars Settlement has been helping the community for nearly 130 years.
+Blackfriars Settlement has been helping the community for over 130 years.
 It was originally established as the Women's University Settlement in 1887.

 The Women's University Settlement